-The NYS Student Success Center (NYSSSC), in partnership with key stakeholders, focuses on proven and evidence-based practices of student success initiatives.
+The NYS Student Success Center (NYSSSC), hosted by SUNY in partnership with key stakeholders, focuses on proven and evidence-based practices of student success initiatives.
 The Center prioritizes, promotes and disseminates innovative student success practices, research and policy across the state and nationally.

-NYSSSC, as part of the JFF Student Success Center Network was originally launched with support from the Kresge Foundation and the Bill & Melinda Gates Foundation, to provide the perfect infrastructure for establishing a centralized network that focuses in on “what works” and coordinates resources to positively impact New York State’s community college student experience and college completion.
+NYSSSC, as part of the JFF Student Success Center Network was originally launched with support from the Kresge Foundation and the Bill & Melinda Gates Foundation, to provide the infrastructure for establishing a centralized network that focuses in on “what works” and coordinates resources to positively impact New York State’s public higher education student experience and college completion.

 The Center’s work is also focused on identifying the best state and national practices that have been identified by the JFF Policy Leadership Trust and the work of other policy leaders committed to advancing student success.